 However, you will get limited ports (each allows max 50 connections), as well as limited whitelisted IPs to access those ports.

 Storm Proxies have 40,000 rotating residential IPs.

 - Location.
-You can choose either USA proxies or EU proxies.
+You can choose either USA proxies, EU proxies, or both.

 - ASN/Provider/Carrier.
 Not available.

 We test proxy speed using the free FOLGDN proxy tester on https://www.nike.com

 Slow proxies are not only an annoyance – speed can be crucial for many time-sensitive tasks, such as sneaker copping.